Donald Fagen visits my K-ROCK show late 1980s.

 There are more airchecks on my Soundcloud page.
 Each station is under Playlists.

 Bee Gees Special.
-This aired on Y-100 October 6, 1979 before their sold-out show at Miami Stadium that would wrap-up the Spirits Having Flown tour.
+This aired on Y-100 October 6, 1979, before their sold-out show at Miami Stadium that would wrap-up the Spirits Having Flown tour.
 Jimmy Carter was President and America was in the throes of the second oil crisis in the 1970s (a gallon of gas averaged 86 cents, the equivalent of $2.82 today).
 Inflation was in the double digits, public confidence was reeling.
 Saturday Night Fever was still huge, though.
-(The album would stay on the charts from January 1978 until March 1980.)
+The album would stay on the charts from January 1978 until March 1980.
 This interview was run commercial-free with no station I.D.s.
 Only Y-100 could pull off such a thing.
 What other station could you possibly be listening to?
 Produced by Alan “Herr” Leininger.
 New introduction recorded June 20, 2011.

 Michael Jackson, circa the “Off the Wall” LP, 1980.
 It was a bad phone connection.
 I was too intimidated to ask him if I could call him back.
-I figured we could “fix it in the mix” (the last words a sound engineer or producer wants to hear).
+I figured we could “fix it in the mix” (the last words a sound engineer wants to hear).
 Bill Tanner, my boss, yelled at me later, “You should have called him back!”
 Oh, well.

 I-95/WINZ-FM South Florida.
 1982-1984.
 The “Up and at ’em with the Madame” glory days